 The mode of therapy Eve primarily uses is cognitive-behavioural therapy (CBT).
 CBT has been shown in research to be effective for many problems.
 In CBT, the thinking patterns and behaviours which maintain a person's problems are addressed in order to bring about positive changes and reduce distress.

 A comprehensive assessment is conducted in the first session to gain a thorough understanding of the problem.
 This gives a client a chance to discuss what they would like to achieve or work on in therapy.
+At the assessment, it will be possible to discuss the expected length of therapy.
+As mentioned above, CBT is intended to be a short-term treatment.
+Many people find that they experience some positive changes within a few sessions, and treatment is often between about 6 and 14 sessions.
+However, the length of therapy depends on an individual's specific circumstances.

 While Eve primarily uses CBT, her theraputic approach is also informed by other modalities, such as schema therapy, dialectical behaviour therapy and mindfulness, which complement CBT.
 Eve will discuss these other approaches with you if they are appropriate for you.